Coursemology/coursemology.org/README.md

 5. `git push origin awesome-feature`
 6. Create a pull request on github.

+## Contact Us

 Have an idea?
-Share it with us at the [Coursemology](https://groups.google.com/forum/#!forum/coursemology) mailing list.
+Pop by the [gitter](https://gitter.im/Coursemology/coursemology.org) chat room.
+If you prefer emails, join us at the [Coursemology-Dev](https://groups.google.com/forum/#!forum/coursemology-dev) mailing list.
+We will respond to you in less than 24 hours unless there's a zombie apocalypse.

 ## Found Boogs?